-Where an element of coursework is not submitted or is proffered so late that it would be impractical to accept it for assessment the Proctors may, exceptionally, under their general authority, and after (i) making due enquiries into the circumstances and (ii) consultation with the Chairman of the Moderators, permit the candidate to remain in the examination.
-In this case for the element of coursework in question (i) the Examiners will award a mark of zero and (ii) dispensation will be granted from the Regulation that requires a minimum mark of 40% if the candidate is not to fail the examination as a whole.
+Where an element of coursework is not submitted or is proffered more than 14 days after notification of nonsubmission the Proctors may, exceptionally, under their general authority, and after (i) making due enquiries into the circumstances and (ii) consultation with the Chairman of the Moderators, permit the candidate to remain in the examination.
+In this case for the element of coursework in question (i) the Moderators will award a mark of zero and (ii) dispensation will be granted from the Regulation that requires a minimum mark of 40% if the candidate is not to fail the examination as a whole.